vimlet/eon/docs/md/tutorial/[1]Quick  Start.md

 </head>
 ```

-Note vcomet/vcomet.js is the default location but you can use other path if you wish.
+Note vcomet/vcomet.js is the default location but you can use any other path if you wish.

 ## Importing components